WoW Classic Druid Leveling Guide 1-60

 Professions While Leveling

-If your goal is to hit Level 60 as fast as possible, it is not recommended to pick up professions while leveling.
-However, some professions are very useful for either leveling or at Level 60, and can be worth the time investment while leveling.
+If your goal is to hit Level 60 as fast as possible, it is not recommended to pick up Professions while leveling.
+However, some professions are very useful for either leveling or at Level 60, and can be worth the time investment to level early on.
 First Aid is a must have profession at max level due to the no Mana cost healing it provides, and learning it early on can be useful while leveling.
 Herbalism, Mining, and Skinning all are great choices for making gold towards your first mount, and can also be useful for helping to level other important professions later on, such as taking Mining to help level Engineering.

 Well done on hitting maximum level in WoW Classic!
-Now that leveling is over, you can learn more about level 60 gameplay by reading one of our Druid PvE guides.
-Check out our guides for all four roles: Feral DPS Guide, Feral Tank Guide, Balance Guide, and our Restoration Guide.
-All of these cover every facet of gameplay at 60 in detail.
+Now that leveling is over, you can learn more about level 60 gameplay by reading our Druid Endgame Guides, which covers every facet of gameplay at 60 in detail.

 In addition, you can also read the following guides.